 One of the most famous ads from Volkswagen and aimed at the growing wealth in the United States in 1959.

 Walmart displays this common ad that you have surely heard before.
 It is even written on their stores.
+Had you noticed that it contains a flat adverb?

 “Save Money, Live Better”